 The Evolution of Texas Work Injury Compensation Laws

-In the beginning of the 1900s, working conditions were extremely poor, and fatalities and injuries were commonplace occurrences.
-Workers in industrial trades, construction, and manual labor occupations would often be unable to support their families if they were injured, and would have no other option but to sue an employer after being hurt on the job.
+At the beginning of the 1900s, working conditions were extremely poor, and fatalities and injuries were commonplace occurrences.
+Workers in industrial trades, construction, and manual labor occupations would often be unable to support their families if they were injured and would have no other option but to sue an employer after being hurt on the job.

 As the court system became overrun with lawsuits against employers, companies attempted to cope with the strain in a number of ways: